microsoft/infersharp/README.md

 # InferSharp

 **InferSharp** (also referred to as Infer#) is an interprocedural and scalable static code analyzer for C#.
-Via the capabilities of Facebook's [Infer](https://fbinfer.com/), this tool detects null pointer dereferences and resource leaks.
+Via the capabilities of Facebook's [Infer](https://fbinfer.com/), this tool detects race condition, null pointer dereferences and resource leaks.
 Read more about our approach in the [Wiki page](https://github.com/microsoft/infersharp/wiki/InferSharp:-A-Scalable-Code-Analytics-Tool-for-.NET).

 In addition to implementing the C# frontend, we contributed our [language-agnostic serialization layer](https://github.com/microsoft/infersharp/wiki/InferSharp:-A-Scalable-Code-Analytics-Tool-for-.NET#language-agnostic-representation-of-sil) ([Commit #1361](https://github.com/facebook/infer/commit/285ddb4a98f337a40d61e73b7a0867e44fa4f042)) to facebook/infer, which opens up opportunities for [additional language support](https://github.com/microsoft/infersharp/wiki/InferSharp:-A-Scalable-Code-Analytics-Tool-for-.NET#overview) in the future.